 What are available shapes of trampoline and when to use which?

-Trampolines come in several shapes, where each one has it purpose.
-They are available in five main types: round, rectangular, oval, square trampolines (which were introduced for filling out a gap between round and rectangular and they take best qualities of both) plus some additional models, like octagonal.
+They do come in several shapes, where each one has it’s purpose.
+They are available in five main types: round, rectangular, oval, square (which were introduced only to fill out a gap between round and rectangular as they take best qualities of both), plus some additional shapes, like octagonal.

 There is one more category which covers more and more popular mini trampolines.
 Click here for reviews of best mini trampolines.